Zffu/Hexastrike/README.md

 - `-DHEXASTIRKE_NO_R_HANDLER`: Removes and disables the handling for recieved bytes.
 - `-DHEXASTRIKE_NO_D_HANDLER`: Removes and disables the handling for disconnected connections.

+- `-DHEXASTRIKE_DEBUG_LOGS`: Will show debug information about clients joining and disconnecting if enabled.

 ## Usage

 ### Getting Started